tetteis/rhemafromgod/data/blog/stewardship-in-gods-kingdom-part-3.md

 lastmod: '2023-04-02'
 tags: ['prosperity', 'stewardship']
 draft: false
-summary: 'Money is a delicate subject that requires our utmost care.
-Our actions depict what we truly believe, and if we're not careful, we might end up replacing God with money.'
+summary: "Money is a delicate subject that requires our utmost care.
+Our actions depict what we truly believe, and if we're not careful, we might end up replacing God with money."
 authors: ['default']
 ---